nlpope/Netflix-Clone/README.md

 # Project Title

 NetflixClone - A clone of the popular 'Netflix' app.
 It is capable of:
-  > fetching data from an API to keep track of what's Trending, Popular, etc. in real time
+  > fetching data from 'themoviedb' API to keep track of what's Trending, Popular, etc. in real time
   > playing trailers for each title clicked via integrated YouTube player
   > basically everything Netflix is capable of apart from downloading favorites and playing the actual licensed titles in full